 BW LPG has applied a consistent life-cycle maintenance philosophy, ensuring a high standard of maintenance throughout a vessel's lifetime.

 BW LPG is the world's leading owner and operator of LPG vessels.
-BW LPG is the world's leading owner and operator of LPG vessels, owning and operating Very Large Gas Carriers (VLGCs) and Large Gas Carriers (LGCs) including two VLGCs newbuildings with a total carrying capacity of 4 million cbm.
-With four decades of operating experience in LPG shipping and experienced seafarers and staff, BW LPG offers a flexible and reliable service to customers.
-With a global presence in nine countries, BW LPG operates out of Singapore and is incorporated in Bermuda.
+BW LPG is the world's leading owner and operator of LPG vessels, owning and operating Very Large Gas Carriers (VLGC) with a total carrying capacity of over 3 million CBM.
+With five decades of operating experience in LPG shipping and experienced seafarers and staff, BW LPG offers a flexible and reliable service to customers.
+With a global presence in seven countries, BW LPG operates out of Singapore and is incorporated in Bermuda.

 24 BW LPG vessels were awarded the Qualship 21 certification.
 Less than 10% of all foreign-flagged ships that operate in the United Sates meet the eligibility requirements of this programme, putting our qualified vessels in an elite class.